 CHEVROLET IMPALA Hellwig Parts

-Automotive Stuff offers the best selection of CHEVROLET IMPALA Hellwig parts on the market.
+Automotive Stuff offers the best selection of CHEVROLET IMPALA Hellwig parts and accessories in the USA

 Shop by CHEVROLET IMPALA Hellwig Years

 The history of Chevrolet Impala has begun in 1958, when Chevrolet introduced a new line of full-size automobiles, called "Impala" (the name comes from the African antelope Impala).
 Chevrolet Impala was manufactured in ten generations.

 The first Chevrolet Impala was created in 1958 and was based on the GM B platform.
 The first generation featured FR layout and was offered with two body styles: 2-door convertible and 2-door hardtop.
 The earliest Impalas were also available with three taillights each side.
 The second generation (1959–1960) came with a refreshed design with longer wheelbase and a new X-frame chassis.
 In 1961, the third generation started.
 It was built on the B-body platform and had a new body styling with more trim and boxy appearance.
 This generation was provided with five engine options and 3-speed manual or 4-speed manual Powerglide transmission.

 The fourth generation (1965–1970) came with updated design and modified full-coil suspension.
 The next generation (1971–1976) featured a larger size with new styling and catalytic converters.
 In 1977, the sixth generation Impala was released.
 It was shorter and narrower, but taller compared to the previous generation.
 The sixth generation was equipped with a 3-speed automatic transmission as a standard and an optional 4-speed automatic transmission.